Principal Conductor – Dr David Thornton

 James currently also looks after and is helping to build upon the GUS band archive, regularly displaying items at concerts.
 Any photos, records, memories and general memorabilia will be greatly received and well looked after.

-Assistant Principal Cornet – Paul Sutton
+Assistant Principal Cornet – Vacancy

 Solo Cornet – Nigel Bramley